tchrisc95/RepData_PeerAssessment1/PA1_template.md

 ```
 ## [1] 10766.19
 ```
-and the median number of steps taken in day is given by
+and the median number of steps taken in a day is given by

 ```r
 median(stepsPerDay$steps,na.rm=TRUE)